nikitrian/Reduced-space_Bayesian_Optimization/README.md

 ## Requirements

-Most Python-only analysis files can be inspected without commercial software.
 Full reproduction of the simulator-based workflows requires a Windows machine with the relevant licensed simulators installed:

-- Python 3.10 or 3.11.
 - Microsoft Excel with macro support.
 - SuperPro Designer for the plasmid DNA case study.
 - Aspen HYSYS for the DME case study.